The Legendrian knot complement problem: A contact Rolfsen twist and counterexamples to the Legendrian link exterior problem

-The next natural question is if there exists (like in the topological case) Legendrian links not determined by the contactomorphism type of their exteriors.
-If one wants to generalize the examples of Whitehead one needs a contact analogon of a Rolfsen twist.
-In the Example from Section~\ref{section:contactsurgery} I gave a contact surgery from $(S^3,\xi_{st})$ to $(S^3,\xi_{st})$.
+The next natural question is if there exist (like in the topological case) Legendrian links not determined by the contactomorphism type of their exteriors.
+If one wants to generalize Example~\ref{ex:Whitehead} one needs a contact analogon of a Rolfsen twist.
+In Example~\ref{ex:unique} we gave a contact surgery from $(S^3,\xi_{st})$ to $(S^3,\xi_{st})$.
 Topologically this surgery represents a $(+1)$-Dehn surgery along an unknot.
 Deleting such components from contact surgery diagrams leads to a contact analogon of a $(-1)$-Rolfsen twist.
 But it is not clear how the rest of the diagram changes then.

-\begin{lem}[A contact Rolfsen twist] \\ Figure~\ref{fig:rolfsentwist} shows two moves for contact Dehn surgery diagrams.
-There, $L$ is an arbitrary Legendrian link with surgery coefficients $\pm1$, that can go arbitrarily often through the unknot (even one knot several times is allowed). \end{lem}
+\begin{lem}[A contact Rolfsen twist] $(a)$ The two contact surgery diagrams shown in the upper row of Figure~\ref{fig:rolfsentwist} represent contactomorphic contact manifolds. \\ $(b)$ The same is true for the two surgery diagrams in the lower row of Figure~\ref{fig:rolfsentwist}.\\ $(c)$ It follows, that the non-unique contact surgery diagram on the left of Figure~\ref{fig:rolfsentwist} is contactomorphic to exactly one contact surgery diagram on the right of the same figure. \end{lem}

-\begin{rem}[Doing $n$-fold contact Rolfsen twists] \\ Of course one can do such a contact Rolfsen twist more than once, this corresponds to doing $(+2)$-contact Dehn surgeries along $n$ Legendrian push-offs of the unknot.
-It is easy to see that this is the same as doing a single contact Dehn surgery along the unknot with contact surgery coefficient $1+\frac{1}{n}$. \end{rem}
+\begin{rem}[Doing $n$-fold contact Rolfsen twists] Of course one can do such a contact Rolfsen twist more than once, this corresponds to doing $(+2)$-contact Dehn surgeries along $n$ disjoint copies of the Legendrian unknot.
+By translating the contact surgery diagram into an open book as in the following proof one can show that this is the same as doing a single contact Dehn surgery along the unknot with contact surgery coefficient $1+\frac{1}{n}$. \end{rem}

-\begin{proof}[Proof of the Lemma] \\ First of all one observes that the first row in Figure~\ref{fig:rolfsentwist} maps to the second row under the contactomorphism $(x,y,z)\mapsto(-x,-y,z)$.
-So it is enough to prove the second row.